Learn more about working with me!

 What’s the best time of day for wedding photos?

-Midday sunlight can be harsh, but with the right locations and creative direction we can still create beautiful photographs at any time of day.
+The most beautiful light happens during golden hour - the last 45 minutes before sunset - and I recommend scheduling portraits then whenever possible.
+Midday sun can be harsh, but with the right locations and a little creative direction, we can make beautiful images at any time of day.

 Do you shoot film or digital?